 Keeping Your Teeth Healthy & Strong!

 At William McClanahan DMD in Florence, AL, we are dedicated to providing our patients with the best dental care possible.
 That’s why we offer a wide range of general dentistry services.
 These treatments are intended to keep your smile healthy.
 Using the latest technology and techniques, we are able to create a comfortable environment for patients of all ages across the Shoals area.
-Each treatment room is equipped with TVs and iPods, as well as nitrous oxide, or “laughing gas,” for more nervous patients or more extensive treatment.
-Our family-friendly, caring and knowledgeable staff care about you and your smile.
+Each treatment room is equipped with TVs and music, as well as nitrous oxide.
+Our compassionate and knowledgeable staff care about you and your smile.

 Digital x-ray technology allows us to receive digital images of your teeth, mouth and jaw while reducing your exposure to radiation by up to 90%, as compared to traditional x-rays.
 These images can be viewed immediately on a monitor, can be stored on a USB for safe keeping, and can be sent via the computer to other doctors, specialists, or insurance companies depending on your needs.